 A number of comprehensive studies in both the psychology and business marketing world have shed light on some interesting data supporting the idea that color impacts consumer behavior.
-In the study ‘Impact of Color on Marketing’ by Satyendra Singh, researcher discovered that more than 90% of snap judgements about products and services were based on their color, or the colors used in the copy.
+In the study ‘Impact of Color on Marketing’ by Satyendra Singh, researchers discovered that more than 90% of snap judgments about products and services were based on their color or the colors used in the copy.
 Brand perception is also said to be driven in part to color according to the study ‘Exciting Red and Competent Blue’ published by the Journal of the Academy of Marketing Science.

 How Color Translates into Influence Via Digital Marketing